 It’s would be impossible to pass through one of the main streets in Toowoomba without noticing the scale of this mural on the intersection of Ruthven and Union Steet.
 Fintan grew up in Queensland and has a very impressive collection of public arts and exhibitions all around the world.

-This intriguing capture of movement in club lane is representative of Brissie illustrator, Elanas, work which is often quirky and dreamy.
+This intriguing capture of movement in club lane is representative of Brissie illustrator, Elana Mullally’s, work which is often quirky and dreamy.

-Gorgeous pops of colour lift and work with this interesting shaped wall in Duggan Street.
+The graphic style of Sydney based artist Alex Lehours includes gorgeous pops of colour and works perfectly with this interesting shaped wall in Duggan Street.

-Cinzah is well known in the New Zealand street art scene so it’s great to have one of her works in the Toowoomba collection.
+Cinzah is well known in the New Zealand street art scene so it was great to see one of her works in the Toowoomba collection.
 I love love love this giant snake in Lamb lane.
-It was a more awkward space to work with and what she’s acheived is gorgeous on this warm brick wall.
+It was a more awkward space to work with and what she’s achieved is gorgeous on this warm brick wall.
+It helps that she’s in my favourite colour palette like the inside of a paua shell.

 Meks and Reals

-Pushing the boundaries in monochrome and a detailed sketch feel.
+Pushing the boundaries in monochrome and a detailed sketch feel is this work by Noke.
+Bronte Naylor is a female street artist from Paris.

 Brightening up an undercover space in Mark Lane with hot pink and a bit of magic.